 VIDEO: How to Guide for Adding Fillers to Epoxy

-As mentioned above, we typically use 800 psi as the ultimate shear stress for the filled epoxy mix.
-This is a conservative value based on long term fatigue data.
+We typically use 800 psi as the ultimate shear stress when testing the filled epoxy mix.
+We base this conservative value on long-term fatigue data.
 At this stress level, the epoxy is the limiting component.
-The interface between the fastener threads and the epoxy is the typical failure initiation point in fatigue.
+The interface between the fastener threads and the epoxy is where a fatigue failure typically starts.
 This is good.
-The fatigue failure mechanism for epoxy—cracking and gradual destruction of the matrix—provides you with some warning.
+The fatigue failure mechanism for epoxy—cracking and the gradual destruction of the matrix—provides you with some warning.

 A hardware bonding failure at the wood/epoxy interface or the loss of a bolt head is usually catastrophic.
 Proper use of this product helps prevent these things from happening.